15 Reasons African Countries Aren't 'Shitholes'

-A few months ago a major US airline, Delta, made a huge social media mistake.
+In 2014, Delta airline, a major US carrier, made a huge mistake on social media.
 Whilst congratulating the US World Cup team on a victory over Ghana, they used a photo of a giraffe to represent the African nation.
 Unfortunately for Delta there are in fact no wild giraffes in Ghana, and the Twitter community was quick to alert them to this.

 If you're gonna talk about something at least take 10 seconds to study it a little. @Delta Africa is not a big bush full of wild Animals.— InnÖcent ÖkÖye (@CentyClaus) June 17, 2014

 This is the boolsheet us Africans gotta deal with.
 There are no giraffes in Ghana, you narrow-minded nincompoops! @Delta FAIL!— Awesomely Luvvie (@Luvvie) June 17, 2014

 Slammed by accusations of racism and stereotyping, Delta have since apologised for the image used.
 However, this highlights how widely such stereotypes are still accepted and perpetuated in Western media.
 Yes, there are a whole host of exciting wild animals, and gorgeous savannahs, in some regions of Africa.
 However, there are also huge cities, rolling beaches, historic ancient monuments and more.
 One region of Africa is not identical to another, and we shouldn’t stereotype a whole continent in this way.